sewagodimo/Unity0.13/README.md

 }
 ```

 The ***OnTriggerEnter*** event is called when a collider collides with a collider that acts as a trigger (the IsTrigger check box is ticked).
 A trigger collider does not react phyiscally, but will be called on collisions.
 In contrast the ***OnCollisionEnter*** event is called between to colliders that are not triggers, which also react physically with one another.
-Try making the *Collectable* object's collider non-trigger and replace the OnTriggerEnter function with [OnCollisionEnter](http://docs.unity3d.com/ScriptReference/Collider.OnCollisionEnter.html).
+Try making the *Collectable* object's collider non-trigger and replace the OnTriggerEnter function with the [OnCollisionEnter](http://docs.unity3d.com/ScriptReference/Collider.OnCollisionEnter.html).

 ```csharp
 void OnTriggerEnter(Collider other)